Good News! 31 Positive Environmental Stories from 2021

 Paris is about to become greenified (yes, you read that right)!
 The French capital's mayor, Anne Hidalgo, said that the city would follow through on a $305 million project to transform the iconic Champs-Élysées into a green oasis.
 The 1.2 mile avenue is also an eight-lane highway used by approximately 3,000 vehicles every hour so in addition to beautifying the area, the new plants will also improve air quality!

 I think we've got this positivity thing DOWN!
 See ya later 2021 and cheers to a happy new year!
 Let's dive in head first and make this next year one of the most impactful yet!
 Hungry for more positivity?
 We've got plenty more good news stories from the past year.
-And if you're feeling really optimistic about 2021, consider planting a tree today
+And if you're feeling really optimistic about 2021, plant trees around the world!

 Get news, updates, & event Info delivered right to your inbox: